maverick-m8R/CV/README.md

 # CV
 This is my CV.
-Starting from Late September 2020.
+Started from Late September 2020.